Psychological DISORDERS – Neuroses (Part 3b)

 BOOK: “The Positive Enneagram“, Susan Rhodes

 b.
 SIMILARLY – Andras Angyal (1965), a neo-psychoanalytic therapist, wrote: “The real traumatizing factors are those which prevent the person from expressing these basic tendencies.
-In the neurotic development there are always a number of unfortunate circumstances which instil in the child a self-derogatory feeling……” (MORE – excellent)
+In neurotic development there are always a number of unfortunate circumstances which instill a self-derogatory feeling in the child ……” (MORE – excellent)

 However –